 How Does the Virginia Appellate Process Work?

 The appeals process can vary slightly from state to state.
-In Virginia, you must have a specific reason for requesting an appeal.
+In Virginia, you must have a specific reason for requesting an appeal to the Court of Appeals or Supreme Court of Virginia.
 A case cannot be appealed simply because one side is unhappy with the outcome.
-Appeals must be based on some legal fact or right that was misrepresented during the first trial.
+Appeals must be based on some legal right that was handled incorrectly during the first trial.
 Some common grounds for an appeal include: